gvsanthu10/gvsanthu10.github.io/fracture.md

 It is called data augmentation.
 Even if we have a small number of images, we can increase the number by tilting, zooming and wrapping the images so that we get even more images.
 Machines do not even recognize an image if it is rotated for 1 degree, because the pixel gets rearranged.
 Data augmentation answers both increasing the available images to train and also make the model recognize tilted or wrapped images.
 ![](https://raw.githubusercontent.com/gvsanthu10/gvsanthu10.github.io/master/fracture/download%20(1).png)
+> A single image is made into many by zooming, wrapping and changing lighting

 ## Final performance